Masters of Evil1 of 30

 Ronan the Accuser is a Kree warlord with delusions of grandeur and a rigid, militaristic outlook on the galaxy.
 In our book, he gets some brownie points for standing up to intergalactic supervillain Thanos, but that doesn’t do much to change the quotidian nature of his evil plan, or his dour, one-note attitude.

-Still, Pace did the best with what he was given, and Ronan is a reliably fearsome presence throughout the whole film - and one fans can look forward to seeing return in Captain Marvel. – Marshall Honorof
+Still, Pace did the best with what he was given, and Ronan is a reliably fearsome presence throughout the whole film - who returned for a brief but fun cameo in Captain Marvel alongside his henchman Korath of Starforce. – Marshall Honorof

 Iron Monger is the Marvel Cinematic Universe's first villain, and still one of its strongest.
 As Howard Stark's former partner and Stark Industries' interim CEO, Obadiah Stane grows jealous when Tony Stark takes over the company - to the point where he vows to kill his longtime family friend.